hsinhungli/wmPriority_shared/README.md

   Located in the folder `Decode_2item`.
 The estimation of the noise covariance matrix adapts the TAFKAP method developed by Van Bergen & Jehee - *BioRxiv, 2021*.

 - **Summary:**
-  Run `Decode_2item` to plot summary of the results shown in the paper.
+  Run `plot_summar.m` to plot summary of the results shown in the paper.

 ---